 When evaluating space, consider the essentials required for a home office.
 Your workspace will require a desk, chair, computer, office supplies, printer, a space for writing, and storage for books and binders.
-Beyond this, your desk and work space needs to be in reach of an ethernet wall jack for internet, a phone line for an official business number, and a little bit of sunlight to keep you motivated.
+Beyond this, your desk and workspace need to be in reach of an ethernet wall jack for internet, a phone line for an official business number, and a little bit of sunlight to keep you motivated.

 Fortunately, working from home will provide you with the amenities of home, such as a coffee maker, kitchen, and private bathroom.
 Acquiring the space for your home office requires a little creativity and a little cleanup around the house.

 It’s time to declutter organize, and test out those craftsman skills!